Groups

 To view the details of a package or edit it, double click its entry.

 To add a package, simply start typing in the lookup field for the desired package and select it from the results lists.
-Or select the browse button browse-icon-1x.png at the right of the lookup field to open the Package dialog box to view all the packages available.
+Or select the browse button AW43_browse at the right of the lookup field to open the Package dialog box to view all the packages available.
 When assigning the package, you will be prompted to choose between different stages that should be published to the user (Development, Test, Acceptance or Production).

 Note that you can override an entitlement for a package, via Context, Device collections, Groups, or user-level and the lowest stage will take priority.
 The lowest stage is Development and the highest stage is Production.